MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/retail-peripherals-overview.md

 -   Only trusted certificate authorities should be used to obtain certificates that will be used on computers that run the hardware station.

 > [!NOTE]
-> It’s very important that you review security guidelines for IIS and the Payment Card Industry (PCI) requirements.
+> It's very important that you review security guidelines for IIS and the Payment Card Industry (PCI) requirements.

 ## Peripheral simulator
 For information, see [Peripheral simulator for Commerce](dev-itpro/retail-peripheral-simulator.md).